10up/ElasticPress/README.md

     * `--offset` let's you skip the first n posts (don't forget to remove the `--setup` flag when resuming or the index will be emptied before starting again).
     * `--show-bulk-errors` displays the error message returned from Elasticsearch when a post fails to index (as opposed to just the title and ID of the post).
     * `--post-type` let's you specify which post types will be indexed (by default: all indexable post types are indexed).
 For example, `--post-type="my_custom_post_type"` would limit indexing to only posts from the post type "my_custom_post_type".
 Accepts multiple post types separated by comma.
-    * `--keep-active` let's you keep ElasticPress active during indexing (cannot be used with --setup).
+    * `--keep-active` let's you keep ElasticPress active during indexing (cannot be used with `--setup`).

 * `wp elasticpress activate`

   Turns on ElasticPress integration.
-Integration is automatically deactivated during indexing.
+Integration is automatically deactivated during indexing if `--keep-active` isn't passed or `--setup` is passed.

 * `wp elasticpress deactivate`

   Turns off ElasticPress integration.
-Integration is automatically deactivated during indexing.
+Integration is automatically deactivated during indexing if `--keep-active` isn't passed or `--setup` is passed.

 * `wp elasticpress delete-index [--network-wide]`